LaughingManCommits/gatekeeper/README.md

 * Complete and improve all unit tests in GateControllerIT.java
 * Complete as many todo's as you can.
 Search the code for them.
 * Add Unit tests where you see fit.
-* Improve any code as you wish.
+* Improve what ever code you wish to improve.

 NB Required:
 * Document all changes that you have made and provide motivation for the changes.